 - any such individual receives improper personal benefits as a result of his or her position with the Company, or

-- the individual has other duties, loyalties, responsibilities or obligations that are, or may be viewed as being, inconsistent with the Company.
+- the individual has other duties, loyalties, responsibilities or obligations that are, or may be viewed as being, inconsistent with his or her duties, loyalties, responsibilities or obligations to the Company.

-Conflicts of interest can arise when an individual's position or responsibilities with the Company present an opportunity for gain apart from his or her normal rewards of employment.
-They can also arise when an individual's personal or family interests are, or may be viewed as being, inconsistent with those of the Company and therefore as creating conflicting loyalties.
-Such conflicting loyalties can cause a director, officer or employee to give preference to personal interests, either internal or external, in situations where Company responsibilities come first.
+Conflicts of interest may arise when an individual’s position or responsibilities with the Company present an opportunity for gain apart from his or her normal rewards of employment.
+They may also arise when an individual’s personal or family interests are, or may be viewed as being, inconsistent with those of the Company and therefore as creating conflicting loyalties.
+Such conflicting loyalties may cause a director, officer or employee to give preference to personal interests, either internal or external, in situations where Company responsibilities come first.

 A director, officer or employee may not personally benefit from his or her relationship or employment with the Company except through compensation received directly from the Company.
 This prohibition does not apply to discounts offered by merchants that are generally available to all employees of the Company.

-Outside Activities.
-A director, officer or employee should obtain prior approval from the Chief Compliance Officer before participating in business activities outside the Company that could either unreasonably interfere with his or her duties and responsibilities to the Company or reflect poorly on the Company.
+A director, officer or employee should obtain approval from a Compliance Officer before participating in business activities outside the Company that could either unreasonably interfere with his or her duties and responsibilities to the Company or reflect poorly on the Company.
 The Company will generally approve such activities unless it is felt that such activities are not in the best interest of the Company or that a conflict of interest otherwise exists.